 Citizenship renunciation is the voluntary act of relinquishing one’s citizenship or nationality.
 It is the opposite of naturalization–whereby a person voluntarily acquires a citizenship, and is distinct from denaturalization – where the loss of citizenship is forced by a state.
 Renunciation of citizenship is particularly relevant in cases of dual or multiple citizenship, depending on the the country laws on citizenship,

-These are the four countries that does not allow renouncing of dual citizenship.
-It is impossible to renounce these citizenships.
+These are the 17 countries that do not allow renouncing of dual citizenship.
+It is also almost impossible to renounce these citizenships.

 - Costa Rica